Application and Rules Download

 Tennessee Residents Only: The entry form for Tennessee residents will exclude the requirement that the entrants allow the use of their names in any medium, and for editorial, advertising, and promotional usage, without compensation, in connection with the promotion by REPTL of this and succeeding essay contests sponsored by REPTL.

 Judging: Applicants shall expect articles to be judged on the basis of research and analysis, choice of topic, writing style, originality, and contribution to the literature available on the topic.
-One winner in the area of trusts and estates and in the area of real estate will be selected on or before August 1, 2012, by a panel of judges appointed at the discretion of the Section.
+Winners will be selected on or before January 31, 2017, by a panel of judges appointed at the discretion of the Section.
 The decision of the judges shall be final.
-REPTL will attempt to notify all winners by mail and/or e-mail and announce the awards prior to September 1, 2012.
+REPTL will attempt to notify all winners by mail and/or e-mail and announce the awards prior to February 15, 2017.

 Restrictions: Void where prohibited.
 Any paper must not have been previously published in or on any medium over which the student authorized, directly or indirectly, to be published in a copyrighted medium or form.
 Essays prepared for law school credit are eligible provided they are the entrant's original work.
 Each entry shall be the original work of a single individual.
 Jointly authored essays are not acceptable.
 Although the entrant may obtain some guidance from others, the work must be that of the entrant.
 The ideas and work reflected by each article must be the entrant's own.
 The entrant must perform all of the key tasks of identifying the topic, researching it, analyzing it, formulating positions and arguments, and writing and revising the essay.
 The entrant may inform another of the entrant's progress in performing these tasks, and accept a reasonable amount of responsive advice.
 For example, the entrant may obtain a professor's opinion that a proposed topic is a good choice, that a detailed outline should be reorganized or that a first draft unwisely omits to cover a subtopic or to raise and respond to criticisms of the entrant's thesis.
 The entrant must limit the amount of such advice sought or received, so that the final article truly reflects the entrant's own ideas and work, not another's.
 Section officers and State Bar of Texas staff and the panel of judges shall not participate in this process.